Independent GC Bid Review

 Confirm scope.
 Start the 48-hour clock.

-Confirm the scope checks below, fill out the form, upload your bid and plan set, and pay the $500 flat fee.
-We'll confirm receipt within 30 minutes during business hours (M–F, 8a–6p MT) and deliver the report within 48 hours of payment clearance.
+Confirm the scope checks, fill in the details, and upload your bid and plan set to our secure folder.
+We confirm receipt within 30 minutes during business hours (M-F, 8a to 6p MT) and deliver the one-page review within 48 hours.
+No fee, no obligation.

 Tools, guides, and data behind every TCG bid review.

 Every finding in a TCG bid review is benchmarked against the public-facing cost data, AI tools, and service references below.
-Browse them yourself — or pay $500 to have us apply them to your bid in 48 hours.
+Browse them yourself, or have us apply them to your bid for free in 48 hours.

 One bid.
 One project.
 One page in 48 hours.